maryash/maryash.github.io/135/projects/S23_project_3/project_3_cs135.md

                     learned.
-Return 'false' if 'slot' parameters is not within the valid range(0,1,2) or the specialty of the 'skill' does not match the specialty of the Profémon
+Return 'false' if 'slot' parameters is not within the valid range(0,1,2) or the specialty of the 'skill' does not match the specialty of the profémon
-    @post       :   if the given slot is valid(0,1,2) and the skill specialty matched with the Profémon,
+    @post       :   if the given slot is valid(0,1,2) and the skill specialty matched with the profémon,
                     add the 'skill' to the 'slot' index of the learned skills array
 */
 bool learnSkill(int slot, Skill skill);</div>

 <div id="profemon-print" class="code language-c++" onclick="selectText(this.id)">/*
-    @param      :   bool indicating whether or not the Profémon's skills should be printed
+    @param      :   bool indicating whether or not the profémon's skills should be printed
-    @post       :   Prints the Profémon's information in a specific format.
+    @post       :   Prints the profémon's information in a specific format.
 Additionally, lists
-                    the Profémon's skills if the given
+                    the profémon's skills if the given
                     'print_skills' parameter is true.
 Only
                     print the skills that are not "Undefined"
 Format: